Two variable logic with ultimately periodic counting: Preliminaries

 \section{Preliminaries}

 Let $\bbN=\{0,1,2,\ldots\}$ and let $\bbN_{\infty}=\bbN \cup \{\infty\}$.

-\myparagraph{Linear and ultimately periodic sets} A set of the form $\{a+ip \mid i \in\bbN\}$, for some $a,p\in\bbN$ is a \emph{linear set}.
+\myparagraph{Linear and ultimately periodic sets} A set of the form $\{a+ip \mid i \in\bbN\}$, for some $a,p\in\bbN$, is a \emph{linear set}.
 We will denote such a set by $\prdp{a}$, where $a$ and $p$ are called the {\em offset} and {\em period} of the set, respectively.
 Note that, by definition, $\prd{a}{0}=\{a\}$, which is a linear set.
 For convenience, we define $\emptyset$ and $\{\infty\}$ (which may be written as $\prdp{\infty}$) to also be linear sets.
+An {\em ultimately periodic set} ({\em u.p.s.}) $S$ is a finite union of linear sets.